dr4ke616/nsdigup.sh/README.md

 **Cache not working**: Verify `--cache-mode mem` is set and TTL is greater than 0.

 **DNS resolution fails**: Ensure the server can reach public DNS servers.
 Test with `dig` or `nslookup`.

+### Known Limitations

+**Certificate Revocation**: Only OCSP (Online Certificate Status Protocol) is supported for revocation checking.
+CRL (Certificate Revocation Lists) are not currently supported.
+Certificates that only provide CRL endpoints (without OCSP) will not have their revocation status checked.
+Most modern certificates from Let's Encrypt, DigiCert, and other major CAs include OCSP responders.

 ## License